How to use Python hasattr() method?

 Python Hasattr() Method

-Need of Python hasattr() method
+Understanding the Need for Python hasattr() Function

 Now that we have understood the necessity and origin of Python hasattr() method, let us understand the working of the same.